Copositivity, discriminants and nonseparable signed supports: Computational aspects

 \subsection{The criterion for nonseparable supports}

-In this subsection we study in more detail the copositivity criterion for polynomials with nonseparable signed supports, for which $\# S=1$ (\Cref{thm:1solution}).
-First, we show that the unique element of $S$ is a nonsingular solution of the critical system, so numerical solvers will always detect it.
-Second, we show that the unique element of $S$ can be computed using \textit{parameter homotopies} and tracking only one path.
-Some familiarity with homotopy continuation methods (see \cite{sommese}) is assumed.
+In this subsection, we study in more detail the copositivity criterion in the setting of \Cref{thm:1solution}, where $\# T=1$.
+First, we show that the unique element $t_*$ of $T$ corresponds to a nonsingular zero of the critical system, so it should be detectable by numerical solvers.
+Second, we show that $t_*$ can be computed using \textit{parameter homotopies} and tracking a single path.
+Some familiarity with homotopy continuation methods is assumed(see for example \cite{sommese}).